 1. Uber: 290 million euros (Netherlands)

 The investigation by the data protection authority followed complaints from more than 170 French Uber drivers.
 They had complained to the French human rights organization Ligue des droits de l'Homme (LDH) about Uber's data protection practices.
-The LDH then filed a complaint with the French data protection authority.
+The LDH then filed a Complaint to the French data protection authority.
 As Uber's European headquarters are located in the Netherlands, the Dutch data protection authority was responsible for the investigation.

 2. T-Mobile US: 60 million US dollars